Aboriginal and Torres Strait Islander people should be aware that this website may contain images, voices, and names of people who have passed away.

 Encouraging your family, Elders and the community to get vaccinated so that everyone is protected from serious illness is the best defence you have against the COVID-19 virus.

-Its normal to experience side effects from the COVID-19 vaccination:
+It's normal to experience side effects from the COVID-19 vaccination:

 All vaccines can have some side effects, but usually they don't last long (maybe a couple of days) and they are mild.
 Some of the most common ones are: